Fleetwood Mac Documentary

 If you were a teenager in America in 1964, you know what it was like.
 If you weren’t, the new documentary is a chance for you to learn a little more about how The Beatles quickly conquered the musical scene and culture in America..

-The streaming service Disney+ will present a new documentary called Beatles ‘64.
-It’s set to air the day after Thanksgiving, November 29th, 2024.
+The streaming service Disney+ has a new documentary called Beatles ‘64.
+It started streaming the day after Thanksgiving, November 29th, 2024.
 It includes new interviews with Paul McCartney, Ringo Starr, and some fans who were there.
 It also has archival footage, including some that has never been seen.
 The film is directed by David Tedeschi and produced by Martin Scorsese.

 What was to later become a “British Invasion” began when American radio stations started playing “I Want To Hold Your Hand” toward the end of 1963.
 They had heard about Beatlemania in England, and obtained the records from overseas.
 Officially, Capitol Records realeased the single (with “I Saw Her Standing There” on the flip side) on December 26th, 1963.